sbormann/ioBroker.iqontrol/README.md

 ## Developing
 * Have a look at [Operating Principle of Frontend](Operating%20Principle%20of%20Frontend.md)

 ****

 # Changelog

 ### 0.0.31-Developing
 * Fixed some typos
+* Enhanced colour-mixing of light with seperate brightness-datapoints for color and white
+* Rewritten rendering of view as praparation for further enhancements

 ### 0.0.30
 * (Sebastian Bormann) Fixed io-package.json